Mon–Fri 9am–6pm

 IVAs and Debt Management Plans

 An Individual Voluntary Arrangement (IVA) is a formal insolvency procedure where you agree to repay a portion of your debts over a fixed period (typically 5–6 years).
-An IVA is serious adverse credit — but some specialist lenders will consider applications from those in or recently discharged from an IVA, particularly for commercial finance.
+Approximately 350,000 IVAs are currently active in the UK, with self-employed individuals and sole traders accounting for 20–25% of the IVA population.
+An IVA is serious adverse credit — but some specialist lenders will consider applications from those in or recently discharged from an IVA, particularly for commercial finance and asset-backed products.

 Bankruptcy

-Bankruptcy is the most severe form of insolvency.
-You are discharged after 12 months, but the bankruptcy remains on your credit file for six years.
-Finance is available for discharged bankrupts — the options improve significantly with time since discharge and the strength of the application.
+Bankruptcy is the most severe form of personal insolvency.
+You are automatically discharged after 12 months, but the bankruptcy remains on your credit file for six years.
+Finance is available for discharged bankrupts — options improve significantly with time since discharge and the strength of the application.

-Most adverse credit markers have the most impact in the first 1–3 years.
+Most adverse credit markers have the greatest impact in the first 1–3 years.
 As time passes and you demonstrate good financial behaviour, more lenders and better rates become available.
+The trajectory of your finances matters — lenders want to see that the situation has stabilised or improved.

 Bridging loans

-Short-term property finance assessed primarily on security and exit strategy.
-One of the most accessible adverse credit products.
+Assessed primarily on property security and exit strategy.
+One of the most adverse-credit-accessible products.
+Adverse credit is one factor alongside LTV, property type, and exit credibility.

 Buy-to-let mortgages